Sixth International Workshop on Knowledge Graph Construction

 More and more knowledge graphs (KGs) are constructed for private use, e.g., Google, or public use, e.g., DBpedia, Wikidata.
 While many solutions were proposed to construct KGs from existing data on the Web, there are still no mature systems to automate the rules definition nor systematic evaluations to compare the performance and resource usage of the different systems independently of the mapping language they use or the way they construct the knowledge graph (materialization or virtualization).
 Addressing the challenges related to KG construction requires both the investigation of theoretical concepts and the development of systems and methods for their evaluation.

 The Knowledge Graph Construction Workshop (KGCW) will continue being the forum for novel techniques, frameworks, architectures, and tools for declarative KGC languages such as RML.
 The Knowledge Graph Construction challenges focusing on KG generation efficiency have matured after several successful iterations.
-Now, the community has recognized a need to assess other aspects of KG generation more systematically, such as usability, usefulness, coverage (of techniques, languages, and extensions), and the tradeoffs between various metrics and techniques in production settings.
+Now, the community has recognized a need to assess compliance with the new RML modules to move forward.

 This edition will focus on these aspects and the assessment thereof, which enables the workshop to collect contributions from a wide range of topics such as the role of generative LLMs in (declarative) KG Generation, automation and planning of KG processes, and the role of human stakeholders in KG processes.
 The workshop includes a keynote, (research, in-use, experience, position, system) paper presentations, demo jam, and break-out discussions.